Accelerated Nursing BSN Degree

 Be Prepared to Enter the Nursing Field in Just 16 Months

-- Get a fast start on a career in nursing with this 16-month full-time, fast-track program, available at the Tyler, Palestine and Longview campuses.
+Get a fast start on your career in nursing through The University of Texas at Tyler's accelerated track.
+This 16-month full-time, fast-track program is offered at the Tyler and Longview campuses.

 - Upon graduation, 98% of our accelerated nursing program graduates immediately start a nursing job or go on to graduate education.
 Our graduates are employed at: